saurabh241930/handbook/README.md

 If it sounds strange?.
 Let’s use this analogy.

 ```
-Imagine a restaurant with just one person serving food.
-When the demand for food increases, things would crazily go wrong.
-People would have to wait till all preceding orders were delivered.
-A way to solve this problem would be to employ more people to serve food right?
+Imagine a restaurant with just one person serving food. <br>When the demand for food increases, things would crazily go wrong.
+People would have to wait till all preceding orders were delivered.<br> A way to solve this problem would be to employ more people to serve food right?
 This way, more customers would be served at once.
 ```

 Each thread is a new employee and the browsers, well, hungry people.
 I’m sure you can get the point now.